Tesla with Autopilot slams into truck stopped at red light

 The crash, in which the Tesla driver was injured, comes as federal safety agencies investigate the performance of Tesla's semi-autonomous driving system.

-The Tesla's air bags were activated in the crash, South Jordan police Sgt.
-Samuel Winkler said Saturday.
+The Tesla's airbags were activated in the crash, South Jordan police Sergent Samuel Winkler said Saturday.
 The Tesla's driver suffered a broken right ankle, and the driver of the Unified Fire Authority mechanic truck didn't require treatment, Winkler said.

 There was no indication the Tesla's driver was under the influence of any substance, and information on what the driver may have told investigators about the circumstances of the crash likely wouldn't be available before Monday, Winkler said by telephone.